 ‘Clean, Green and Clever’ sums up the policy frameworks I pursue.
 My career in the Australian Parliament was focused on driving action on global warming and a transformation to renewable energy and a green economy to underpin a healthy, socially just, equitable and happy society.

 The highlight was the development and passage in 2012 of the Clean Energy Package including a carbon price.
 It was recognised by the International Energy Agency as template legislation for developed countries.
 I was a regular participant in UNFCCC COPs from 1998 onward and most recently COP21 in Paris.
 I regularly attended UNESCO World Heritage meetings to campaign for the inclusion of wild places.
 I retired from the Australian Senate and the Leadership of the Australian Greens in 2015.

 I represented Oceania on the Council of the International Union for the Conservation of Nature including as a Vice President 2000-2008 and advocated successfully for the establishment of the Oceania regional office in Fiji.
 I was appointed a UNEP Global 500 Laureate in 1990.

 In 2015 I was awarded Women and Leadership Australia's Tasmanian award for Excellence in Women's Leadership.
-I am currently Ambassador for the Global Greens, Ambassador for the 100% Renewable Energy Campaign of the World Future Council, Patron of the Australian Solar Council, Member of Energy Watch Group, Advisory Board Member of USA based Climate Accountability and Associate of the Sydney University Democracy Network.
+I am currently Ambassador for the Global Greens, Ambassador for the Australian Invasive Species Council, Ambassador for the 100% Renewable Energy Campaign of the World Future Council, Patron of the Australian Smart Energy Council, Member of Energy Watch Group, Advisory Board Member to the US-based Climate Accountability Institute, Solar Heads of State, The Borneo Project and Associate of the Sydney University Democracy Network.

-I’m an advocate for securing the future of our planet.
-I stand up for Nature, for all species and for people living now and yet to be born as many first people's say, think seven generations ahead.
+I’m passionate about securing the future of our planet.
+I stand up for Nature, for all species and for people living now and yet to be born as many First people's say, think seven generations ahead.